f-fraysse/HPE_volleyball/memory-bank/progress.md

    - Warnings about operations being assigned to CPU instead of GPU
    - Potential impact on performance due to CPU-GPU transfers

-3. **RTMlib Modification Requirement**
+3. **RTMlib Modification** ✅
+   - Addressed by using a local editable copy of RTMlib
-   - Need for manual modification of RTMlib to output bbox scores
+   - Modifications for bbox scores and profiling are now part of the project repository
-   - Potential maintenance issue with future RTMlib updates
+   - No longer dependent on manual modifications to installed packages

 ## Performance Metrics